rpmcruz/objdetect/README.md

 ![Grid debug plot](imgs/grid.png)

 The grid transformation is used for training and then you invert the grid back before plotting or applying metrics.
-The inversion function receives images in batch format since it is typically used on the network outputs, and returns a list with each datum.
+(Notice that the inversion function receives images in batch format since it is typically used on the network outputs, and returns a list with each datum.)

 ```python
 inv_grid_transform = od.grid.BatchFromGridTransform(None)